Application for Pennsylvania Boat Registrations and Documentation Required

 § 93.14.
 Proof of ownership for initial registration.

-(a) Proof of ownership for initial registration shall be established by a manufacturer's certificate of origin indicating transfer of ownership from the manufacturer, distributor or dealer to the applicant if the boat was manufactured after January 1, 1993.
-When registering a new boat for the first time, the original manufacturer's certificate of origin shall be attached to the Form REV-336 and submitted to the Commission.
+(1) For a boat manufactured after January 1, 1993, a manufacturer’s certificate of origin indicating transfer of ownership from the manufacturer, distributor or dealer to the applicant.
+The original manufacturer’s certificate of origin shall be attached to the Form REV-336 and submitted to the Commission

 (i) The name and address of the seller.

 (ii) The name and address of the purchaser.

 (iii) The name and address of the legal owner.